-Captain Pedro Menendez de Aviles was a Spanish sailor, soldier, explorer, and conquistador who was sent by Philip II of Spain to remove the French from Florida.
+Captain Pedro Menendez de Aviles was a Spanish sailor, soldier, explorer, and conquistador sent by Philip II of Spain to remove the French from Florida.
 He set up camp in what is today the city of St. Augustine and launched his overland march to take Fort Caroline.
 He then marched south to find the shipwrecked French and put them to the sword.

 Born on February 15, 1519, in Aviles, Spain, he was one of 20 brothers and sisters.
 Knowing his inheritance would be small, he decided to earn his livelihood as a seaman.
 At the age of 14, he ran away to sea, embarking on a ship that sailed from Santander to engage French pirates.
-Upon his return, he sold a portion of his patrimony and purchased a vessel of his own.
-One of his most celebrated feats occurred in 1549 when he encountered Jean Alphonse, the most feared of the corsairs.
-After boarding the pirate’s ship he fought a single-handed duel with Alphonse, mortally wounding him.
+Upon his return, he sold a portion of his inheritance and purchased a vessel of his own.
+One of his most celebrated feats occurred in 1549 when he encountered Jean Alphonse, the most feared of the pirates.
+After boarding the pirate’s ship, he fought a single-handed duel with Alphonse, mortally wounding him.

 Menendez marched north with 500 soldiers to attack the weakly guarded French colony of Fort Caroline on September 20, 1565.
-It is believed that the Spanish camped overnight nearby, and attacked early.
+It is believed that the Spanish camped overnight nearby and attacked early.
 Forty or fifty French people escaped and sailed for France.
 Out of the remaining 200 people, only about 60 women and children were spared.

 Menendez next marched south and found the shipwrecked Frenchmen, Ribault among them.
 They threw themselves on his mercy, but, to Menendez, they were heretics and enemies of his king.
 At a place later named Matanzas (Slaughter), he put to the sword about 350 men – all but those professing to be Catholics and a few musicians.
 France never again strongly challenged Spanish claims in North America.